Laura Iñiguez, Content Manager at Hirebook

 - Leadership - Developing leadership within the company is a critical aspect to improve performance.
 Good leaders are the ones that create a clear vision for the organization and its teams, they define and execute strategies and processes and lead by example and accountability.

 - Strategy - A successful strategy involves switching an organization’s identity to include efficiency and effectiveness as core values.
-As your company becomes more known by its effectiveness by your employees and the market, the more these important values will be intrinsically involved in every goal.
+As your company becomes more known for its effectiveness by your employees and the market, the more these important values will be intrinsically involved in every goal.

 Organizational effectiveness should simplify and clarify objectives for a company.
 The clearer the objectives are outlined at a strategic level, the easier it is to align them across the other departments.